Tests and treatments

 Results

-The results of the treatment are monitored in different ways: through the laboratory results, which show the iron levels in the blood, and through quality of life and exercise capacity measurements before and after the treatment.
-You can discuss the results with your cardiologist during your check-up appointment.
+The results of treatment are monitored in several ways: with lab results that show the amount of iron in your contains, with pre- and post-measurements of quality of life and exertion capacity.
+You can discuss the results with your cardiologist at the check-up appointment.

 Aftercare